Glycogen storage disease type I: Prognosis

 Without adequate metabolic treatment, patients with GSD I have died in infancy or childhood of overwhelming hypoglycemia and acidosis.
 Those who survived were stunted in physical growth and delayed in puberty because of chronically low insulin levels.
 Intellectual disability resulting from recurrent, severe hypoglycemia is considered preventable with appropriate treatment.

 Liver complications have been serious in some patients.
 Adenomas of the liver can develop in the second decade or later, with a small chance of later malignant transformation to hepatoma or hepatic carcinomas (detectable by alpha-fetoprotein screening).
 Several children with advanced hepatic complications have improved after liver transplantation.

 Additional problems reported in adolescents and adults with GSD I have included hyperuricemic gout, pancreatitis, and chronic kidney failure.
 Despite hyperlipidemia, atherosclerotic complications are uncommon.

 With diagnosis before serious harm occurs, prompt reversal of acidotic episodes, and appropriate long-term treatment, most children will be healthy.
-With exceptions and qualifications, adult health and life span may also be fairly good, although lack of effective treatment before the mid-1980s means information on long-term efficacy is limited.
+With exceptions and qualifications, adult health and life span may also be fairly good, although the lack of effective treatment before the mid-1980s means information on long-term efficacy is limited.